lsulibraries/islandora_ansible_base_box/README.md

 If the installation fails, try restarting it from your vagrant folder with `vagrant provision`

-If you need to run ansible from the machine:
+If you (Windows users) need to run ansible from the vm created by vagrant:
 ~~~
 vagrant ssh
 sudo su
 cd /opt/islandora_ansible
 source /opt/ansible/hacking/env-setup
-ansible-playbook site.yml -i hosts -u vagrant -vv --connection=local
+ansible-playbook 6-dev.play -u vagrant -vv --connection=local -i /vagrant/win.inv
 ~~~

+## Multisite

+The multisite environment requires that you update your /etc/hosts file to include aliases for the subsites.
+See the note in the `hosts` file, here in this repository, for more info.